Resource Library

 Hispanic history in the United States dates back to the early 17th century when Don Pedro de Peralta settled Santa Fe, New Mexico, making it the…

-Simple as Water Educator’s Guide for Welcoming Week
+Simple as Water Educator’s Guide

 The Guide to Simple as Water is Re-Imagining Migration’s featured resource for Welcoming Week 2023.
 Download the free community and educator’s guide to the film Simple as…